Please excuse our appearance as we work to update our contributor page! Check back soon for more updates!

 Nanny Magazine Contributors

-who are the fantastic writers and photographers who've published in this magazine? learn more about them below (listed alphabetically by last name).
+who are the fantastic writers and photographers Who have contributed to Nanny Magazine? learn more about them below (listed alphabetically by last name)!
 To become a contributor, visit our online submission portal, Submittable.

 Valerie is a reader, writer, and social media enthusiast who is currently a full-time nanny for eight-month-old twins in Virginia.
 She has over six years of childcare experience, specializing in infant and toddler care with the occasional tween to boot.

 She aspires to one day write children's books geared toward benefiting children with learning disorders.
 In the meantime, she satisfies her inner journalist by analyzing the wide and complex world of childcare and finding the perfect balance between naptime and playtime.

 Chelsey has been a nanny for 12 years and has recently discovered and studied play-work.
 She has been incorporating a lot of the play-work philosophy into her work as a nanny to advocate for a child's right to play, which includes taking risks.